ordina-jworks/ordina-jworks.github.io/_posts/2024-01-19-yannick-horrix-opentofu.md

-## Pricing
+## Pricing and Offerings

-In terms of paid offerings, Terraform does offer multiple options with Terraform Cloud, a platform managing Terraform code, availaible as a hosted service.
-Additionally, organizations with advanced security and compliance needs can purchase Terraform Enterprise.
-This is a self-hosted distribution of Terraform Cloud which offers a private instance that includes the advanced features available in Terraform Cloud.
+In terms of pricing, both tools are free to use, with some limitations for commercial use when it comes to Terraform.

+Hashicorp does offer paid solutions, starting with Terraform Cloud, a centralized platform for managing Terraform code.
+Key features include version control integration, secure variable storage, remote state management, and policy enforcement, enabling organizations to efficiently maintain control over their cloud infrastructure.

+[Pricing](https://www.hashicorp.com/products/terraform/pricing?product_intent=terraform){:target="_blank" rel="noopener noreferrer"} for Terraform Cloud follows a Resources Under Management (RUM) model, where Terraform counts the amount of objects it manages and calculates cost accordingly.
+The Standard Tier offering is billed at $0.00014 per hour per resource.
+For the Plus and Enterprise tiers, pricing is negotiated directly with Hashicorp sales.

+Let's take the example os Terraform Enterprise.
+This is a self-hosted solution offered as a private installation rather than a SaaS solution.
+Judging from the AWS Marketplace and Azure Marketplace offerings of Terraform Enterprise, pricing starts from $15,000/year.
+This includes just five workspaces, likely to be insufficieint for a large enterprise.

 ## Community and Support